What is Agentic AI? The Next Big Thing in Artificial Intelligence

 Intelligent Agents in Operations and Supply Chain

-In logistics and supply networks, agentic AI supports real-time planning, adjustment, and tracking.
+Agentic AI supports real-time planning, adjustment, and tracking in logistics and supply networks.
 These AI agents review inputs such as delivery delays, inventory shifts, or vendor updates, and then act across systems to coordinate a response.

 For example, one agent may reroute an order while another updates fulfillment forecasts.
 These multiple agents work together to adjust timelines, notify partners, or recalculate margins.